 The insides of the terminus is a testimony to the grandeur of the place.
-Admire the well-protected murals, vibrant artefacts in the terminus as you make your way through a bustling crowd.
-Whether you have a train to board from CST or not, visit this heritage site for its splendour!
+Admire the well-protected murals, vibrant artifacts in the terminus as you make your way through a bustling crowd.
+Whether you have a train to board from CST or not, visit this heritage site for its splendor!

 Chhatrapati Shivaji Terminus Mumbai timings: 12 AM – 11:59 PM every day.
 No entry fees.

 2. Chhatrapati Shivaji Maharaj Vastu Sangrahalaya

 Earlier known popularly as the Prince of Wales Museum, the now Chhatrapati Shivaji Maharaj Vastu Sangrahalaya was established during the early 20th century.
 This Indo-Saracenic style building stands elegantly in south Mumbai and is one of the prime attractions for history lovers.

 Did you know?
 The dome of this building is designed after the Gol Gumbaz of Bijapur and the final is copied from the Taj at Agra, and this monument is more than 160 years old!